 We added a climate library to the Century extension to enable a suite of LANDIS-II model extensions to use the same stream of climate data (see the climate library user’s manual (LANDIS-II Climate Library v1.0 User Guide).
 By only feeding in climate data only once, the climate is seamlessly integrated across all extensions specified in the scenario file.

 In Century version 3.2, the user will automatically use the climate library when running Century.
-As outlined in the climate library user’s guide, the user can feed in daily or monthly data without having to calculate standard deviation like in Century Version 3.1 or earlier.
+As outlined in the climate library user’s guide, the user can feed in daily or monthly data for temperature, precipitation, wind speed, wind direction and N deposition without having to calculate standard deviation like in Century Version 3.1 or earlier.

 In this version, we increased the range of soil organic matter inputs to account for the large amount of carbon stored in productive forests, like in the Pacific Northwest.
 We also reduced the minimum fraction of leaf biomass (Fcfrac) allowed in the input file to account for the small ratio of leaf: wood biomass in these forests.

 We also modified retranslocation for conifers so that they could utilized the resorbed N throughout the year.
 In previous versions, conifers were restricted to using resorbed N in the spring (like hardwoods), but in this version, conifers are able to use this N source whenever tree growth is occurring.

+In the Century output table, we changed the output to separate root C from aboveground C. This makes it easier to validate wood, leaf, fine root and coarse biomass.

+We added a new input parameter at the ecoregion level, so the user can modify the relationship between belowground and aboveground biomass (see section 2.18.11).

 We also corrected several minor errors.
 We corrected an error in units, which was causing base flow to be an order of magnitude higher than the storm flow in previous versions of Century.
 We also modified LAI so that it was set to zero in hardwoods when leaf drop occurred.
 Finally, we corrected an error in the N intercept parameter, which was not being used in the calculation of N deposition.
 Now both the N slope and intercept parameters can influence N deposition to account for wet (slope) and dry (intercept) deposition.